 We will monitor 312525 (one of my repeater TGs) unless in a active QSO on other TGs.

 The trusty old CB is still the information source for traffic problems on the highway.
 A NMO mount VHF looking CB antenna will supplement a basic 40ch CB.
 On previous trips, the CB has warned of upcoming problems before any GPS mapping program.
+Let’s face it, ham radio is pretty much useless as a

 - TRAVEL EQUIPMENT: